ThereseHagwall/HarryPotterAPIrepo/README.md

 Build something neat and smart!

-The API i jusing is: https://hp-api.onrender.com/api/characters
+The API i´m using is: https://hp-api.onrender.com/api/characters